pmrjayawardena/pmrjayawardena/README.md

-# Hi there Developers 👋 🇱🇰
+# Hi There Developers 👋 🇱🇰

-I'm Prabodha Jayawardena, Currently Working as a Software Engineer in a Software Development Company based in Colombo, Sri Lanka
+I'm Prabodha Jayawardena, Currently Working as a Software Engineer in a Software Development Company based in Colombo, Sri Lanka.

 Currently I'm working on Front-End as well as Backend of the ongoing Travel Booking System (Nuxtjs (Vue) ElasticSearch, MongoDb, NodeJs)

 ### IN THE WORLD FULL OF PYTHON BE MY JAVASCRIPT 😋

-### Facts about me 😎
+### About me 😎

 - 🐶 Dog Lover
 - 💻 JS Freak